cncolder/antd-mobile-web/README.md

 import { Button } from 'antd-mobile-web'
 ```

-# About SSR

-To support SSR check [antd-mobile-ssr](https://github.com/cncolder/antd-mobile-ssr)

-# Why?
+## Why?

 Because `Cannot resolve module 'react-native'`

 [antd-mobile](https://github.com/ant-design/ant-design-mobile) is a React Native first library.
-To use for web.
+For web.
 You need import '.web.js'.
-Official team tell you can package it by special [webpack config](https://github.com/ant-design/ant-design-mobile/blob/master/docs/react/introduce.md#web-使用方式).
-But in fact it's not easy.
-Sometime you cannot control your develope env.
+Official document tell you can package it by special [webpack config](https://github.com/ant-design/ant-design-mobile/blob/master/docs/react/introduce.md#web-使用方式).
+But in fact it's not easy in test env or editor level.

-# How it work
+## How it work

-This repo hold only one script 'build.js'.
-It copy 'antd-mobile/lib' to root path.
-Then move '.web.js' to '.js'.
-Replace `require(.web)`.

-Because this package dependencies [antd-mobile](https://github.com/ant-design/ant-design-mobile).
-So you don't need install it again.
+Script generate file trees sync 'antd-mobile/lib'.
+And point to `antd-mobile/lib/comp/index.web`.

+## Acknowledgements

+This project is a shell and base on `antd-mobile`.
+All real work hard by Ant Design team.